 - i) Interest Rate Risk: The Balancing Pool is exposed to interest rate risk on the related party loan.
-There is the possibility that the value of the related party loan will change due to fluctuations in market interest rates. - Counterparty Credit Risk: The Balancing Pool was exposed to counterparty credit risk.
-In the event of a default on payments from counterparties to the Hydro PPA, a financial loss may have been experienced by the Balancing Pool.
-Credit risk was managed in accordance with the Credit Policy which required that all counterparties maintain investment-grade status level.
-Status of counterparty credit was regularly monitored by management and the Audit and Finance Committee.
-The Balancing Pool had minimal credit risk related to its receivables and cash as they consisted primarily of amounts owing from the AESO, a government-related entity.
-The Balancing Pool does not consider any of the trade or long-term accounts receivable to be impaired or past due.
-Amounts funded under the Utility Payment Deferral Program are collected from retailers for the period of June 19, 2020 to June 18, 2021 and through a rate rider approved by the AUC from the period of June 19, 2021 to June 18, 2022.
-All retailer amounts funded will be collected back in full by June 18, 2022. - iii) Liquidity Risk: Liquidity risk is the risk that the Balancing Pool will not be able to meet its financial obligations as they fall due.
+There is the possibility that the value of the related party loan will change due to fluctuations in market interest rates. - Liquidity Risk: Liquidity risk is the risk that the Balancing Pool will not be able to meet its financial obligations as they fall due.
 To manage this risk, management forecasts cash flows for a period of 12 months and beyond and will adjust the consumer collection according to the Balancing Pool Regulation and borrow from the Government of Alberta.
-The changes to the EUA, enacted in December of 2016, provide the Balancing Pool with the capacity to borrow from the Government of Alberta (Note 17).
+The changes to the EUA, enacted in December of 2016, provide the Balancing Pool with the capacity to borrow from the Government of Alberta (Note 16).